Gordon Fode

 Gordon Fode (born 5 August 1971) is a former Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).

 Early life

-Fode was a exceptional talented young athlete in several sports.
-Went to [St.Leonards College] Brighton East.
-Represented State level & national in Athletics, Tennis, Soccer, & Snow Skiing.
-Fode, as a junior played for [Sandringham Junior Soccer Club] from the age of 5 until 13, and was Captain for 7 years, during this time played against his formidable team mate, who went on to play for national Australian Socceroos with 29 Caps, Hall of Fame player for [South Melbourne Hellas Football Club] [Paul Trimboli] from [Brighton Junior Soccer Club].
+Fode was a talented young athlete in several sports.
+He went to St. Leonards College Brighton East.
+Represented at state & national level in Athletics, Tennis, Soccer, & Snow Skiing.
+Fode, was a junior player for Sandringham Junior Soccer Club from the age of 5 until 13, and was captain for seven years, during this time played against his team mate, who went on to play for national Australian Socceroos with 29 Caps, Hall of Fame player for South Melbourne Hellas Football Club Paul Trimboli from Brighton Junior Soccer Club.